Weave-MC/Weave-Loader/README.md

 ---

 Weave Loader is a tool designed to simplify the process of modding Minecraft, and specifically Lunar Client.
 It allows developers to easily create mods by providing a simple and intuitive API for interacting with Minecraft's codebase, while injecting into clients that are somewhat closed-off to developers.
-Weave-Loader is written in Kotlin and uses Java Agents to attach to Lunar's processes and modify the game's classes at runtime.

 ## Getting Started